CarlG96/portfolio-project-5-frontend/MANUAL_TESTS.md

     * Test: The user can delete the Task by dropping down the accordion and clicking on 'Confirm Deletion'.
     * Result: This deletes the Task.

-    * Lighthouse check:

-    * Responsiveness check: Responsive across a wide range of devices. -->
+    * Responsiveness check: Responsive across a wide range of devices.

 <!-- ## Create Task Page